Biswa96/WslReverse/README.md

 |  9       | Create unnamed LxBus server              | To be continued ...                   |
 | 10       | Marshal fork token                       | Unmarshal fork token                  |

+For detailed explanation, see Alex Ionescu's presentation [@34min](https://youtu.be/36Ykla27FIo?t=2077) at BlackHat USA 2016.
 There are many things that can be done with LxBus IPC mechanism.
 What interesting thing do you want to do with LxBus? :yum:

 ## Trace Events